tanvir-git/odoo-documentation/content/applications/websites/website/configuration/multi_website.rst

   :align: center

 .. note::
-  Geo IP is installed by default in Odoo Online.
-If you run Odoo on-premise, don’t forget to install *GeoIP* library.
+  Geo IP is installed by default in CoquiAPPs Online.
+If you run CoquiAPPs on-premise, don’t forget to install *GeoIP* library.
   See :doc:`on-premise_geo-ip-installation`